 Android Wear might share a name with standard Android but the layout of the interface is quite different, as it's built for much smaller devices and designed with hands-free use in mind.

-Android Wear makes accessing some of your phone's handiest features as simple as looking down at your wrist.
-It primarily acts as a companion to amplify your phone's notifications so that you don't need to dig around in your pocket just to see that someone liked one of your tweets.
+Interactions beyond that are minimal though, as Android Wear primarily acts as a companion to amplify your phone's notifications so that you don't need to dig around in your pocket just to see that someone liked one of your tweets.

-Most of what Android Wear pushes to view is just a copy of the notifications you're used to seeing on your phone.
+Much of what Android Wear pushes to view is just a copy of the notifications you're used to seeing on your phone.
 But it also delivers some thoughtful, personalized notifications.
 Traveling to a new city?
 It will automatically set you up with the weather there, as well as back home.

 Just as slick, Android Wear figures out which sports team you like based on your Google searches and provides real-time sports scores.

 It does the same for directions to addresses you've recently looked up or appointments in your calendar.
 "It's 34 minutes to work with light traffic on the US 101-S."